This video will be available to watch on demand for those registered until Friday 18 February.

 Watch Rosie share what inspired her to write the uplifting and unique story of The Amazing Edie Eckhart.
 Rosie shares an exclusive reading from the book and a fun writing activity to help pupils to start writing.
 You'll hear about Edie's experience starting secondary school and navigating the perils of the first term – Edie has Cerebral palsy and is thrown straight into school life as she auditions for the lead role in the school play.
 This event will inspire children to write their own stories from their experiences.

-After the event, if you want to share your characters or writing inspired by Rosie's video(this will open in a new window), please send them to us on Twitter using #InclusiveStories and @ScottishBkTrust.
+After the event, if you want to share your characters or writing inspired by Rosie's video, please send them to us on Twitter using #InclusiveStories and @ScottishBkTrust.
 We'd love to see what your pupils create!

 Preparing to watch